 - Maintain a waiting list of families that request to convert their project-based voucher to a tenant-based voucher. - Allow PBV families that request to move, to be added to the "PBV to HCV conversion" waiting list after one year of residency. - Allow approximately five percent of the projected tenant-based vouchers each fiscal year to be available for choice mobility of PBV holders.

 This activity will not apply to RAD projects.
 In addition, Choice Mobility will be allowed for instances for reasonable accommodations and Violence Against Women Act (VAWA) cases.

-This activity may be implemented in FY 2018.
+This activity is expected to be implemented by in FY 2017.